Aceyee/One-Line-Endless-Grid/README.md

 # One Line : Endless Grid

-This is a brain game.
+This is an intelligence game with INFINITY levels.
 Just swipe your finger to beat all levels!

 ![Alt Text](https://github.com/Aceyee/Grid/blob/master/app/src/main/psd/demo2.gif)